News and Events

 A Psychology Department Colloquium will be held on Friday, December 6th at 1pm in BSC 256.
 Our speaker will be Greg Norman, Ph.D.
 Assistant Professor from University of Chicago.

 April 16, 2014

-The Tenth Annual Psychology Capstone Symposium is on Wednesday, April 16th from 3:30-5:00 in BSC 171.
+The Eleventh Annual Psychology Capstone Symposium is on Wednesday, April 16th from 3:30-5:00 in BSC 171.
 This special event is co-sponsored by the Undergraduate Studies Program and our chapter of Psi Chi, the national honors society in psychology.

 The symposium is one way that the Psychology Department celebrates our majors' accomplishments in psychology.
 You are invited to come to visit with psychology majors presenting posters summarizing their capstone projects.
 Come see posters created by our students who completed Human Services practica experiences (PSY 487), research projects (PSY 401, PSY 488) and Critical Thinking about Psychology (PSY 490) classes.

 Refreshments are provided.
 Awards recognizing excellent posters will be presented between 5:00 and 5:30 pm in BSC 172-173.
 We hope to see you there!!